jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 ## Adding Redux To The App

 Adding `Redux` to the app means creating a new `store`.
-Since the App is the top level Component we will be adding our `store` there.
+Since the App is the top level Component we will be adding our global `store` there.

 ### The Store
 A `store` is used to hold one global state object.
 There is only one single store for the entire application.
 The `store` is responsible for managing state which includes performing state updates based on the `actions` it receives.